htcondor/htcondor/docs/man-pages/condor_submit.rst

  getenv = <True \| False>
     If **getenv** is set to
-    :index:`copying current environment<single: copying current environment; environment variables>`\ ``True``, then *condor_submit* will copy all of the user’s current shell environment variables at the time of job submission into the job ClassAd.
+    :index:`copying current environment<single: copying current environment; environment variables>`\ ``True``, then *condor_submit* will copy all of the user's current shell environment variables at the time of job submission into the job ClassAd.
 The job will therefore execute with the same set of environment variables that the user had at submit time.
 Defaults to